 List of mandatory particulars (Article 9)

 Below, you will find guidance on the scope of each allergenic ingredient captured in Annex II of the Regulation and how the allergens should be emphasised in the ingredients list.
-The voluntary use of signposting to direct consumers where allergen information is found and emphasised is permi t ted.
-Details on signposting can be found in British Retail Consortium (BRC) / Food and Drink Federation (FDF) guidance www.brc.org.uk/downloads/Guidance%20on%20Allergen%20Labelling.pdf

 Cereals containing gluten

 The Regulations (Annex II to EU Regulation No. 1169/2011 as amended by Commission Delegated Regulation (EU) No.78/2014) define these as: wheat such as spelt and Khorasan wheat), rye, barley and oats or their hybridised strains.
 Spelt and Khorasan are types of wheat, which are not suitable substitutes for people with coeliac disease and/or wheat allergy.